-The Remote Pilot Licence is conducted over five days, with three days of theoretical and three days of practical training.
+The Remote Pilot Licence is conducted over five days, with three days of theoretical and two days of practical training.

 The theory component of the course can be conducted via our “Online Live” virtual classroom or in-person at one of our training venues around Australia.
 Aviassist also reserves over 100 custom course dates a year and will travel to you for groups of three participants or more.

 Practical training is conducted in-person using the fleet of Aviassist training aircraft.
 Aviassist can provide licensing on Multirotor, Fixed Wing and Powered Lift platforms.

 - Multirotor training is conducted using DJI Phantom 4 and DJI Matrice 600 aircraft

 - Fixed Wing training is conducted using Sensefly Ebee aircraft.

 - Powered Lift training is conducted using the Wingtra and Quantum Systems Trinity aircraft